 |Home||Archived October 29, 2018||(i)|

-projects > a coupled surface water and ground-water model to simulate hydrologic conditions in DOI managed lands > work plan
+projects > a coupled surface water and ground-water model to simulate past, present, and future hydrologic conditions in DOI managed lands > project summary

 Overview & Objectives: The Comprehensive Everglades Restoration Plan (CERP) aims to reestablish predevelopment natural flows in the Everglades system and surrounding areas including Biscayne Bay.
 The changes proposed within this plan may cause significant alterations to the hydrologic conditions that exist in both Everglades National Park (ENP) and Biscayne National Park (BNP).
 System-wide, there are water management, water supply, and environmental concerns regarding the impact of wetland restoration on groundwater flow between the ENP and BNP and along the L-31 and C-111 canals.
 For example, restoration of wetlands may lead to increases in coastal ground-water levels and cause offshore springs in Biscayne Bay to become reestablished as a significant site of freshwater discharge in BNP.
 Accordingly, the CERP restoration activities may increase the rate of coastal groundwater discharge and aid transport of anthropogenic contaminants into the offshore marine ecosystem.
 Under this scenario, there is significant potential for habitat deterioration of many different threatened or endangered species of plants and animals that reside along the coastline of Biscayne Bay, in the Bay, or on the coral reef tract.
 In contrast to a surface water system which has been extensively compartmentalized and channelized, the Biscayne aquifer which flows under both ENP and BNP is continuous and not as amenable to partial domain simulation.
 A comprehensive model is needed to reliably and credibly assess the effects of groundwater flow and transport on both parks.
 Hydrologic conditions should be evaluated prior to substantial water delivery changes in order to protect these sensitive ecosystems.
 A numerical model that can simulate salinity and surface and ground-water flow patterns under different hydrologic conditions is an essential part of this effort.